-277 3.3 Water masses outside Herald Canyon
+3.3.
+Water masses outside Herald canyon

-As seen in Fig. 1, several sections were occupied seaward of the mouth of Herald 278 Canyon, crossing the shelfbreak and slope.
-Section VI bracketed both sides of the canyon and 279 was occupied in 2009 and partly in 2008.
-This section is subdivided as follows: VIE for the 280 eastern part, VIw for the western part, and VIN for the northern part.
-Section VII was 281 occupied across the shelf-slope roughly 450 km to the west of Herald Canyon in 2008, and is 282 283 divided into a southern and northern part: VIIS and VIIN (Fig. 1).
-The vertical sections of 284 hydrographic properties for these sections are shown in Figs. 7 and 8, and the absolute geostrophic velocity for section VI is displayed in Fig. 9 (no velocity data were obtained on 285 masses as was applied above for the canyon proper.
-287
+As seen in Fig. 1, several sections were occupied seaward of the mouth of Herald Canyon, crossing the shelfbreak and slope.
+Section VI bracketed both sides of the canyon and was occupied in 2009 and partly in 2008.
+This section is subdivided as follows: VI_E for the eastern part, VI_W for the western part, and VI_N for the northern part.
+Section VII was occupied across the shelf-slope roughly 450 km to the west of Herald Canyon in 2008, and is divided into a southern and northern part: VII_S and VII_N (Fig. 1).
+The vertical sections of hydrographic properties for these sections are shown in Figs. 7 and 8, and the absolute geostrophic velocity for section VII.
+In Fig. 10 we use the same color coding for distinguishing the different water masses as was applied above for the canyon proper.
+Although Atlantic water was present in the deepest layers of Sections VI and VII, we do not address this water mass in our study.
+It is likely that Atlantic water can enter Herald Canyon from the basin during southerly wind events (see Pickart et al., 2010), but in each of our surveys this water resided seaward of the canyon mouth where it is normally found.